Lesson One: 21st-century word-of-mouth advertising

 “Growth is not linear; it comes in big jumps,” says Russell.

 Since starting with Zaui in 2016, The Hairy Coo has tripled its revenues in 2 years.
 “We used two different booking systems before migrating them into one Zaui system.
 Russell states, While migrating the systems was a headache, we couldn’t have grown like this with the other booking systems.”

 When looking for software, Russell says he focused only on a few things.
 It needed different brandable portals, an easy 2-step booking process (1.
 Name | 2.
 Credit Card Info) and real-time connections to their top Online Travel Agencies (OTAs), GetYourGuide and Viator.

 “We rely the most heavily on direct bookings,” Russell says.
-“Direct bookings are the most profitable and the most clear.
-Agents have more trouble describing the tour they are selling, but if the guest comes to our website and books directly, the expectations are clear and they know exactly what they are getting.”
+“Direct bookings are the most profitable and the clearest.
+Agents have more trouble describing the tour they are selling, but if the guest comes to our website and books directly, the expectations are clear, and they know exactly what they are getting.”

 “When we had no direct API connection to OTAs, we had no direct contact channel to the guests.
 If a guest booked the night before, we couldn’t contact them if there was a problem with the next day’s tour.
 We’d be managing OTA platforms 16 hours/day.”
 Croaks Russell.

 While the majority of bookings come directly through The Hairy Coo website, they still receive around 1/3 of bookings through GetYourGuide and Viator.
 Russell points out that building their TripAdvisor rating was critical.
 TripAdvisor’s 260 million unique monthly visitors and 150 million travel reviews have become a giant sales pipeline for Viator (TripAdvisor acquired Viator).
 While you lose some of the margin receiving bookings through OTAs like Viator, it is still a profitable channel and a great way to fill empty seats if you are internet savvy like Russell.